gwiederhecker/ToPython/README.md

 # ToPython

-Pacakge to convert MATHEMATICA expressions to  Python (Numpy);
+Package to convert MATHEMATICA expressions to  Python (Numpy);

 INPUT ARGUMENTS;
 x: your mathematica expression, it can be numbers, literals,